Licensing

 Edition Selection

 Choosing between Enterprise, Unlimited, and Performance editions is an architectural decision.
-Use this visual to evaluate the key differentiators.
+The key differentiators:

 Edition vs add-on math